-Dr. James L. Kennedy is a senior scientist with the VP Research Group, head of molecular science and the Tanenbaum Centre for Pharmacogenetics at the Centre for Addiction and Mental Health (CAMH).
-He is a professor in the Department of Psychiatry and Institute of Medical Science at the University of Toronto.
+Dr. James L. Kennedy is the Scientific Director of the Molecular Science department and Head of the Tanenbaum Centre for Pharmacogenetics at the Centre for Addiction and Mental Health (CAMH).
+He is also a professor in the Department of Psychiatry and Institute of Medical Science at the University of Toronto.

 Areas of Research

 Dr. Kennedy's research is dedicated to finding genes involved in the cause of mental illness.
 He has published pioneering findings relating gene variants in the dopamine, serotonin, and neurodevelopment systems to psychiatric disorders and to treatment response.
 Dr. Kennedy has also led investigations using powerful DNA sequencing technology to understand genetic variation and function in great detail.
 Currently, he is applying molecular genetic technology to the study of schizophrenia, obsessive-compulsive disorders, bipolar disorder, anxiety disorders, eating disorders, addictions, personality disorders and attention deficit hyperactivity disorder.
 In addition, Dr. Kennedy is investigating genetic factors that may predict response and side-effects to psychiatric medications (pharmacogenetics).
 Another important area of interest is the integration of molecular genetics and neuroimaging (MRI, PET) as a combination approach to better understand brain structure and function.